 (c) Bonds maturing on September 1, 2030, and thereafter, are subject to redemption prior to maturity at the option of the District, in whole or from time to time in part, on September 1, 2029, or any date thereafter at a price equal to the principal amount thereof, plus accrued interest to the date fixed for redemption.
+The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein.
 See "THE BONDS-Redemption Provisions."